 Like Utah communities. many Midway has recently experienced significant growth.
 Between the 2010 and 2020 the population grew 64%.
 Future projections indicate similar growth will likely continue.
-It is the purpose of this plan to prepare for the future community and aid leaders decisions in making consistent with the community vision.
+It is the purpose of this plan to prepare for the future and aid community leaders decisions in making consistent with the community vision.